MicrosoftDocs/customer-insights/topics/developers/articles/glossary.md

 ## network provider

-In the context of Aria, this has the usual meaning.
+In the context of Product Insights, this has the usual meaning.
 For example, the network provider for a specified phone might be AT&T or Verizon.

 ## NGP